freepeople/email-inliner/readme.md

 ### About
 Many e-mail providers will remove the STYLE tags from the HEAD section of an e-mail.
 Both GMail and Outlook are notorious for this.
-As a brand that sends many merchandising e-mails per week, this is a major nuisance, as having to in-line all of our e-mail HTML by hand is time consuming and tedious.
+At Free People we send many merchandising e-mails on a weekly basis, so this is a major nuisance!
+Having to in-line all of our e-mail HTML by hand is time consuming and tedious, so we decided to do something about the issue.

 We shopped around to find an HTML E-mail In-liner that we could use to make life a bit easier when creating these e-mails.
 Though we found a few good ones, they were all server-side.
-Feeling adventurous, we decided to build a client-side in-liner as a goof.
-This is what you see before you.
+Feeling adventurous, we decided to build a client-side in-liner as a goof, and this is what you see before you.

 ### Usage
 To use this in-liner, paste your HTML (with the STYLE tags still in the HEAD section) and click "Make Magic."